eluzix/claritus-website/content/about-us.md

 ourStoryTitle: Our Story

-ourStory: Claritus was born out of a very real and personal need.
+ourStoryFirstCol: Claritus was born out of a very real and personal need.
 Our previous careers have allowed us to achieve financial freedom.
-We all learned that managing wealth is extremely challenging, there is so much to consider, and it takes a lot of time and expertise.
+We all learned that managing wealth is extremely challenging, there is so much to consider, and it takes a lot of time and expertise.<br/><br/>
-  <br/><br/>
-  While searching for a reliable, comprehensive, and unbiased solution that would allow us to easily view, analyze, and grow our wealth, we soon realized that none of the options available have what it takes.
+  While searching for a reliable, comprehensive, and unbiased solution that would allow us to easily view, analyze, and grow our wealth, we soon realized that none of the options available have what it takes.<br/><br/>

-  <br/><br/>
-  This got us thinking; How many other  people were out there facing the same challenges we were facing?
-Together, we decided that it was up to us to come up with a viable solution to simply keep track of our wealth.
-  <br/><br/> <strong>That was the birth of Claritus.</strong>
+ourStorySecondCol: This got us thinking; How many other  people were out there facing the same challenges we were facing?
+Together, we decided that it was up to us to come up with a viable solution to simply keep track of our wealth.<br/><br/> <strong>That was the birth of Claritus.</strong>

 ---
 Claritus is an easy-to-use, personal portfolio management solution that lets you view all of your investments in one place.
 This is the only service you'll need to track, analyze, and grow your wealth.